bugsounet/EXT-Pages/readme.md

-## Maintainer needed

-Hello, it's been 5 years since I've written this!
-While I'm happy to see it thriving, it's also about time I step away.
-I haven't had a magic mirror up in years, and to be frank, I'm hoping someone else will be willing to take up maintainership of the project.

-I find this project to be in a near complete form.
-Other than a few mishaps of me not having proper testing before pushing out code, more often than not any problems that people have usually isn't often because of this project.
-The few issues that do exist aren't very hard to fix nor are they severe that they impact the project in any large manner.
-It's just I haven't had the time nor motivation to fix them.

-I don't think there are expectations for this project to have new features, so a maintainer should really only need to just make sure people are getting help when they raise issues and fix the rare bug that pops out every so often.
-If you're interested, please don't hesitate to reach out.

----

-# MMM-pages
+# Ext-Pages (aska MMM-pages v2)

-This [MagicMirror²][mm] Module allows you to have pages in your magic mirror!
+This [MagicMirror²][mm²] Module allows you to have animated pages in your magic mirror!<br>
-Want to have more modules in your magic mirror, but want to keep the format?
+Want to have more modules in your magic mirror, but want to keep the format?<br>
 Or, want to have grouped modules that are themed together?
-Look no further!
+Look no further!<br>

 ![Example](example.webp)

-Note that this module does not provide any method of manually changing the page!
+Note that this module does not provide any method of manually changing the page!<br>
 You should ask other developers to add a notification to their modules, or add one yourself!